Recommended statistical texts

-- Hosmer, DW and Lemeshow, S (1989) Applied logistic regression.
+Hosmer, DW and Lemeshow, S (1989) Applied logistic regression.
 Wiley: New York.
 The third edition (2013) is downloadable from here.

 Long, J Scott (1997) Regression Models for Categorical and Limited Dependent Variables.
 Sage:London.
 This book contains a good description of Multinomial Logistic Regression which analyses the effects of sets of predictors on three or more categories.

 - Pampel, FC (2000) Logistic regression: a primer.
 Sage: London.
 A clear account, using mainly medical examples, of binary logistic regression.

 Retherford RD and Choe MK (1993) Statistical Models for Causal Analysis.
 Wiley:New York.
 Chapter 5 covers logit models and Chapter 6 on Multinomial Logit Regression explains the concepts in easily understandable terms with practical examples.

 Tarling R (2008) Statistical modeling for social researchers.
 Routledge:Abingdon, Oxon has an excellent accessible chapter on logistic regression.